ivogeorg/localization_server/README.md

         ],
     },
    ```
+4. Note that the first `initial_pose_pub` is the name of the _executable_ and what is used in the launch file.
-4. This is an interactive solution.
+5. This is an interactive solution.
 When the node is running, selecting a point with **Publish Point** will populate the initial pose.